shoui520/shoui520.github.io/docs/vn.md

 ### VNs on mobile
 #### Android
-There are a couple of native Android Visual Novels but these are usually spin-offs/gacha cashgrabs.
+There are a couple of native Android Visual Novels but these are usually spin-offs/gacha cash-grabs.

 The best option is to use [PPSSPP](https://play.google.com/store/apps/details?id=org.ppsspp.ppsspp&hl=ja&gl=US) emulator and download PSP ROMs.